kantega/kson/readme.md

            parsedJsonV.validation(
                failmsg->failmsg,
                parsedJson->getNameAndAge.f(parsedJson).validation(failmsg2->failmsg2,nameAndAge->nameAndAge));

+    System.out.println(output);
   }
 }
 ```

-The function type in functionaljava is ```F``` (as opposed to ```java.util.function.Function``` in the standard java api).
-So our name and age extraction consists of two interesting parts:
+Our name and age extraction consists of two interesting parts:
-First we have a function that accepts a JsonValue and yields a Validation with a string explaining the failure as the fail value, and the name and age concatenated
+First we have a function (the object of type ```F```) that accepts a JsonValue and yields a Validation with a string explaining the failure as the fail value, and the name and age concatenated
 as the success value.
 Then we bind the function to the first validation.
 If the it is a fail, we just get the message.
 If it is a success, we apply the function to get a new validation which we fold into
 either a new failmessage or the string we are constructing.